bohendo/my-clippings/highlights/slight-edge.md

  - loc 1078 - The difference between success and failure is not dramatic.
 In fact, the difference between success and failure is so subtle, so mundane, that most people miss it.

+ - loc 1219 - There’s a reason movies and television condense those lengthy transformations, the kind that take months or years in real life, into thirty-second montages set to great music.
+And it’s not just that they don’t have enough time to show how those things really unfold in real life.
+Even if they did have enough time, they still wouldn’t do it.
+Because it’s boring.
+The slight edge is boring.
+There, I said it.

+ - loc 1225 - Grasping the slight edge would be a whole lot simpler matter if making the right choices were a big deal.
+If it were a dramatic, huge, difficult thing.
+Why?
+Because then it would be obvious.
+You wouldn’t need this book.
+The challenge is that making the right choices is not dramatic.
+As we saw last chapter, it’s a mundane choice, and that doesn’t feel very heroic.

+ - loc 1233 - If making the right slight edge choices were a dramatic thing, you’d get immediate feedback.
+An entire movie theater audience applauding, cheering, or screaming.
+But that doesn’t happen.
+And that’s the big challenge of it: no immediate feedback.